 It’s undeniably unique for a micropolitan community to have the high quality of food, arts and culture you’ll find in Moore County, NC.
 And we have those in spades.
 Our 11 unique communities “punch above their weight class” with award-winning restaurants, sophisticated, eclectic shopping, and one of the best sports and recreation communities in North Carolina.
 Throughout the year, we offer a rich menu of community activities, including golf tournaments, art shows, food and wine festivals, equestrian events and holiday concerts.
 These amenities accelerate Moore County far above surrounding communities and contribute to the cosmopolitan lifestyle and high standard of living we’ve come to enjoy.

 Known as a “mini-Charleston” for dining, Moore County attracts foodies and food lovers alike with a wide variety of high-end local restaurants.
-Just ask revelers at the annual Pinehurst Food and Wine Festival, now in its 26th year.
-And did you know Prem Nath of 195 trained under Food Network celebrity chef Bobby Flay?
+Did you know Chef Prem Nath of 195 trained under Food Network celebrity chef Bobby Flay?
 He's also been named one of the Best Chefs in America.
 195 is known for surprising taste combinations and healthy meals using local farm-fresh food and various styles of cuisine.
 In fact, many restaurants in the area are known for embodying the farm-to-table movement.
 At Elliots on Linden, every delicious ingredient is grown locally, giving patrons a true taste of the area.
 In the mood for an international dish?
 Satisfy your taste buds at Ten-Ya, which offers top notch Japanese cuisine and sushi.
 Freshness is on the menu at Chef Warren’s, where dishes range from local to international cuisine.
 With everything from first-class restaurants to local barbeque joints to microbreweries, Moore County has something to delight everyone.

 Moore County is a regional hub for shopping that attracts residents from many surrounding communities.
-The area is home to a strong “shop local” movement, and the locally owned stores have much to offer shoppers.
-Downtown Southern Pines provides some of the most vibrant shopping options in the county.
-Aberdeen’s historic downtown is known for its historical charm and a wide range of authentic shops.
-Seagrove Pottery of the Sandhills is a local favorite, which sells and showcases pottery handmade by local artists.
+The area is home to a strong “shop local” movement, Choose Local MC, and the locally-owned stores have much to offer shoppers.
 Looking for antiques?
 Cameron was voted Best Antique Area in North Carolina by Our State magazine.
-Check out the treasures at The Old Hardware. at And for the fashionably minded, look no further than Village of Pinehurst boutiques, including The Village Fox, Cool Sweats and Le Femme Chateau.

 New Lowes Foods Opens in Southern Pines- Read more>>